rmariani/doc-drafts/docs/hoon/sail.md

 ```
   ;body
   ;h1: This is the Title
+    ; This is a
-    ;a/"http://urbit.org": A link to Urbit.org
+      ;a/"http://urbit.org": link to Urbit.org.
+    ;span:  Check it out!
 ```

 The first line here opens, of course, the body node.
+The second line creates header text.

-The second and third lines of the above chunk create header text and a hyperlink, respectively.
+The third, fourth, and fifth lines of code here construct a single line with an inline link.

+`; This is a` begins the rendered line with plain text.

+`;a/"http://urbit.org": link to Urbit.org.` continues that same rendered line, and creates hyperlinked text out of `link to Urbit.org.`

+`;span:  Check it out!` continues that same rendered line further. `;span:` has the same use as `<span>` in HTML, and by following it with just a `:` and no attributes.
+Following `;span:` with **two** spaces causes there to be single space following the produced `<span>` element, because one of those spaces is syntactically necessary.

 In the following lines, we beginning to use some Hoon expressions again.